7shi/gemini-batch/gembatch/main.md

 **Problem**: Submit-specific options like `--model` should not be available or confusing when running poll operations, but a flat argument structure would mix unrelated options.

 **Solution**: Used argparse subparsers to isolate command-specific arguments while preserving global options, providing clear command boundaries and preventing invalid option combinations.

+### Resource Management Integration
+**Problem**: Users needed a separate cleanup utility to manage Gemini batch resources, but running it as an independent script created inconsistent API client configuration and authentication patterns.

+**Solution**: Integrated cleanup functionality as a subcommand (`gembatch cleanup`) to leverage the same API client initialization and error handling infrastructure, while providing optional `--yes` flag for automation scenarios.